xnaas/Caddyfile/README.md

 ```

 ### `(proxyheaders)`
+This snippet sets `flush_interval -1` for proxied applicaitons to disable buffering.
+See: [Streaming @ Caddy docs](https://caddyserver.com/docs/caddyfile/directives/reverse_proxy#streaming).

-This snippet makes sure that certain headers are passed through correctly to proxied applications for IP logging.
+This snippet also makes sure that certain headers are passed through correctly to proxied applications for IP logging.

 ### `(main)`
 #### tls